 2. ClickUp Sitemap Whiteboard Template

 There’s no doubt how difficult it can be to build a new website from scratch.
 And one of the more difficult aspects of website project management is understanding and—more importantly—planning the sitemap.

 Use ClickUp’s Sitemap Template as a guide to organizing landing pages, user experiences, and the site topics you need to include.
 Don’t start your sitemap from a blank screen—instead, use this template to start planning on ClickUp’s simple and highly visual Whiteboard feature.

-For project managers wanting an intuitive approach to agile project management, this template is the perfect stepping stone.
-Give your team the resources to add feedback so you can easily pivot resources based on the demands of your specific web project.
+For project managers wanting an intuitive and visual approach to agile project management, this template is the perfect stepping stone.
+Give your team the resources to add insights so you can easily pivot team members based on the demands of your specific web project.

 Here’s the good news about this template—we make it simple to implement a basic agile workflow in just minutes.
 And at the same time, if you’re looking for something more heavy-duty, you can still use this template for complex agile workflows.

-ClickUp’s Agile Project Management Template allows project managers to prioritize requests and tasks, while successfully organizing sprints and web design and dev meetings from 15+ project views.
-Easily set project statuses and increase collaboration with our agile template.
+Using the Whiteboard view in the ClickUp Agile Scrum Management Template allows project managers to know the exact workflow to prioritize requests and tasks, while successfully organizing sprints and web design, and dev meetings.

 5. ClickUp Website Scope of Work Template